Prolonged Exposure Therapy

 There are generally two types of exposures used in PE:

 - Imaginal Exposure Imaginal Exposure is created when the patient describes traumatic events in their life as if it was currently happening to them.
 The therapist helps the patient process the emotions that come up throughout the imaginal exposure.
-These sessions are typically recorded so the patient can continue with the work on their own and listen to these sessions back to further reduce their PTSD symptoms.
+These sessions are typically recorded so the patient can continue with the work independently and listen to these sessions back to further reduce their PTSD symptoms.

 - In Vivo Exposure In vivo exposure is done outside of the therapy sessions.
-The patient and therapist discuss what kinds of outside stimuli may be triggering the client’s PTSD and decide on a plan to slowly face their trauma.
-The client is encouraged to start out slow and plan each experience in a session with the therapist to be successful in the prolonged exposure.
+The patient and therapist discuss what kinds of outside stimuli may trigger the veteran’s PTSD and decide on a plan to slowly face their trauma.
+The veteran is encouraged to start out slow and plan each experience in a session with the therapist to be successful in the prolonged exposure.

 Benefits of PE in Veterans